KaramMawas/Machine-Learning-By-Andrew-NG/README.md

 The solutions of the execrcies of the Course.

 ## Exercise .1
-Linear Regression with one and Multi variable.
+  - Linear Regression with one and Multi variable.

-Computing the Cost function.
+  - Computing the Cost function.

-Gradient Descent.
+  - Gradient Descent.

-Feature Normalization.
+  - Feature Normalization.

-Visualisation.
+  - Visualisation.

+## Exercise .2

+   - Compute the cost and Gradient for Logistic regression
+   - Apply Regularization for the Cost and the Graident for Logistic regression